What is Sensitive Data Governance?

 - View the compliance summary at the Compliance Dashboard.

-- Access the Non-Compliance report for all the profiles.
+- Access the Non-Compliant report for all the profiles.

 Profile administrators can do the following:

-- Access the Non-Compliance report only for the profiles that they are mapped to.
-However, they cannot view the compliance summary at the Compliance Dashboard.
+- Access the Non-Compliant report only for the profiles that they are mapped to.
+However, they cannot view the Sensitive Data Governance summary at the Sensitive Data Governance Dashboard.

-What happens if I do not have a valid inSync Compliance license?
+What happens if I do not have a valid Sensitive Data Governance license?

-If you do not have Elite Plus edition of inSync Cloud, then you will not be able to access inSync Compliance.
-Instead of the Compliance Dashboard, you will see a message requesting you to contact Druva Sales.
+If you do not have Sensitive Data Governance Add-on service, then you will not be able to access Sensitive Data Governance.
+Instead of the Sensitive Data Governance Dashboard, you will see a message requesting you to contact Druva Sales.